Purdy, Tennessee

 Selmer in McNairy County, Tennessee.
 Until 1890, Purdy was the county seat of McNairy County.

 Failed development in the 1850s kept the community rural thereafter, without industries, major business ventures or tourism.
 During the Civil War the town was a crossroads, but during the war damage was done to the town which led to its decline.

 Demographics

 In 1850, according to Census records, the population of Purdy was 260.
 The population was residing in 43 dwellings in the district.

 Geography

-Purdy is located at 35.22670 North, 88.53060 West, 3.5 mi (5.6 km) northeast of Selmer in McNairy County.
+Purdy is located 3.5 mi (5.6 km) northeast of Selmer in McNairy County.

 The elevation above sea level is 570 ft (173.7 m).

 History

 Graves on the Purdy cemetery date back to the early 1800s and the Civil War era (2007).

 Purdy was platted in 1825 by Col. John Purdy, and named for him.
 Purdy was the county seat of McNairy County until 1890.

 Failed railroad development 1850s

 In the 1850s, citizens of Purdy refused to support a railroad line through their community, while residents of nearby Selmer supported a railroad through their town.
 The railroad brought business and wealth to Selmer and the community of Purdy remained rural.